teixayo/ByteTalk/README.md

 # ByteTalk

 **ByteTalk** is a real-time chat application that supports global and private messaging, designed with scalability and microservice architecture in mind.
 It features a Java-based backend and a React/Tailwind frontend.
-ByteTalk utilizes Redis for pub/sub communication and caching, and supports both in-memory and MongoDB storage for flexible and efficient message persistence.
+ByteTalk uses Redis for pub/sub communication and caching, and supports both in-memory and MongoDB storage for flexible and efficient message persistence.

 ---